Dobiasd/articles/avoid_methods_to_reduce_coupling.md

 ## Conclusion

 When using methods, we suffer from a similar problem as we do when using nested functions or global variables, i.e., we lose guarantees about what a function will definitely **not** do.
 And the more of such guarantees we have, the lower the cognitive load is when maintaining (understanding/fixing/refactoring/extending) the code later. :-)

+This, of course, does not only apply to methods, but to any other constructs that take hidden inputs (member variables of an instance) or have hidden outputs (produce side effects).
+If possible, prefer pure functions, i.e. functions that only depend on the given input and have their return value as output, and isolate side effects.